Usage

 ...

-the function name you created or a callback function and return the data in JSON format.
+});For using remote URL data, give the option customSearch the function name you created or a callback function and return the data in JSON format.
 When using remote URL data, predefined options

-are ignored but the select field need to be HTML conform, if your JSON data is using <optgroup>
+which are not already selected="selected" are ignored but the select field need to be HTML conform, if your JSON data is using <optgroup> tags or other available data options.

 let dbData = {